CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Unless otherwise stated or the context otherwise clearly requires, the following terms have the following meanings:

 Affiliate means, for a specified Person, another Person that directly, or indirectly through one or more intermediaries, controls or is controlled by or is under common control with the specified Person.
-For these purposes, “control” means the possession, directly or indirectly, of the power to direct or cause the direction of the management or policies of a Person, whether through the ownership of voting securities, by contract or otherwise, and “controlled” has a correlative meaning.
+For these purposes, “control&rdquo; means the possession, directly or indirectly, of the power to direct or cause the direction of the management or policies of a Person, whether through the ownership of voting securities, by contract or otherwise, and “controlled&rdquo; has a correlative meaning.

 Agreement is defined in the Preamble.